vsatyamesc/Bilibili-comic-Downloader/README.md

 You can get it from here -
 ![SESSDAT GET](https://i.imgur.com/F5bCbi8.png)

-It should download the Image under New folder called "Comic" and the images will be under "Comic Name" and "Chapter Number"
+It should download the Image under New folder called "Comic" and the images will be under "Comic Name" and "Chapter Name"

 ## Windows Executable
 ### Requirements -